edouardmenayde/rush-hour/README.md

 After removing the vector moves of `Situation` to provide it just when needed in the `Explorer` via a return memory and use `short` instead of `int` and do not exceed 3.5MiB as we previously did.

+## Bugs

+### Bad move computing

+Bad checks for car movement on the edge of the puzzle.